sammeekbanerjii-cpu/AI-Product-Strategy/01-the-bet/diagnostic.md

  Probably not in a weekend — OGS's data flow integrations and the Offer Catalog's embedded configuration create real friction.
 But in a quarter?
 That's a real risk if:
- -> The Offer Catalog hasn't achieved true "write-once, reuse everywhere" adoption across all Salesforce properties -> Downstream Data Cloud dependencies aren't deeply documented and relied upon -> No unique data asset (like accumulated progressive profiling data or offer performance history) is locked inside the platform
+ -> The Offer Catalog hasn't achieved true "write-once, reuse everywhere" adoption across all Salesforce properties -> Downstream Data Cloud integrations is still pending

 **Named attacker (from partner challenge):**